Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Constitutional Court refused to declare the illegitimacy of Article 6,
+2023, the Italian Constitutional Court refused to declare the illegitimacy of

-consent to medically assisted reproduction after an embryo formation.
-The paper
+of men's consent to medically assisted reproduction after an embryo formation.

-critically analyses the arguments used by the Court and points out a potential
+The paper critically analyses the arguments used by the Court and points out a

-new inconsistency in the relationship between the Court and the legislator.
+potential new inconsistency in the relationship between the Court and the

-During the years, the Constitutional Court has modified various aspects of the
+legislator.
+During the years, the Constitutional Court has modified various

-law concerning medically assisted reproduction, ultimately altering the meaning
+aspects of the law concerning medically assisted reproduction, ultimately

 ANNA PIROZZOLI